 14. Does My Insurance Pay For EPAT?

-- No, unfortunately insurance companies do not pay for EPAT.
+- No, unfortunately insurance companies do not cover EPAT.
 However, the cost of EPAT can be reimbursed from a qualified health savings account in some cases.
 Non-covered services and/or procedures without billable terminology are paid to the office by the patient at the time of service; a claim will not be submitted to the insurance, though our office can provide receipts for reimbursement accounts to consider.

 15. How Much Does it Cost?